gica3618/pythonradex/README.txt

 Installation
 ---------------
-The easiest way to install pythonradex is by using pip:

-pip install pythonradex

-Alternatively, one can also download the package and install using the provided setup.py file:
+To install pythonradex, download the package and install using the provided setup.py file:

 python setup.py install